Codin-bee/NoteTransformer/README.md

 # Note Transformer
-A custom-built and modified Transformer architecture, implemented from scratch with the goal of reducing the number of parameters while maintaining performance.
-Custom embeddings were developed, and a specialized layer was added to enhance the model's ability to generate simple piano music.
-Certain components of the architecture were simplified to further decrease parameter count, optimizing it for more efficient training.
-While initially trained on a single dataset, future iterations will explore the use of multiple datasets to improve generalization and music quality.
+A custom Transformer architecture designed to generate simple piano music, built from scratch to reduce the number of parameters while maintaining high performance.
+It features custom embeddings, a specialized layer for handling timing, and a custom unembedding process.
+Future updates will incorporate multiple datasets to improve generalization and music quality.

 ## Coventions